FredericGLX/Netflix-clone/README.md

 ## Features
 - You can sign up by creating an account, or sign in using an account you created or your google account.
 - Once logged in, you land on a homepage from where you can see one main movie/show that's different after every refresh, below are different rows of movies sorted by genre.
-When clicking on any of the thumbnail a modal window opens up to display more info about it, each content can be added to a favorite.
 - Different pages with different content
 - Each row has a navigation, you either navigate using the arrows or by clicking on the pagination icons on the top right corner of each rows.
+- When clicking on any of the thumbnail a modal window opens up to display more info about it, each content can be added to a favorite.
+Animation on opening and closing the window (can also be closed clicking outside the modal).
 - Search feature displaying result without reloading the page.

 ## Technologies used